 Life is perfect when everything is just the way you want it to be, right?
 And in order to get to that point, it's extremely important that you never stop trying to control every aspect of your life.

 If you're passionately nodding your head in agreement, you might be in for a shock.
 Life is messy, and there's a good chance that your need to control everything comes at a big cost.
 Trying to control everything sets you up for unrealistic expectations, stress, commitment issues and unhappiness.

-That’s why it’s a good idea to give up control every once in a while.
-There are some things in life that we can’t control, regardless of how much we try.
-In today’s article, I’m going to share why you need to stop trying to control everything, with 6 things that you should give up control over right now.
+That's why it's a good idea to give up control every once in a while.
+Here's why you need to stop trying to control everything, with 6 things that you should give up control over right now.

-Before I start, I want to address an important issue.
 Some people are more prone to be controlling, whereas others are more laid back.
 This is not always something you decide to be.
-In fact, your controlling nature is a result of your upbringing, culture and the way your brain is wired.
+In fact, your controlling nature is likely a result of your upbringing, culture, and the way your brain is wired.

 The Wikipedia page about control freaks emphasizes this:

 Control freaks are often perfectionists defending themselves against their own inner vulnerabilities in the belief that if they are not in total control they risk exposing themselves once more to childhood angst.